 Diagram the core loop

 Together with the one pager, you should also create a diagram explaining the core loop.
 It should include the main actions the player takes in the game and how they feed into each other to keep the player engaged.
 It is often useful to have a small slide or page going into more detail on each element of the core loop and how players experience it.
+You can learn more about the core loop here.

 List Secondary Mechanics